Frequently asked questions

 Affirm does not charge any late or NSF fees.
 For more information on fees, please see this [FAQ article](https://helpcenter.affirm.ca/ca/s/article/no-fees-ca?language=en_US) on the Affirm help site.

 Yes.
-You’ll need: ● To be the legal age of majority in the province or territory in which you reside ● To be a resident of Canada ● A Canadian bank account or Visa/Mastercard debit card (Your debit card must have the Visa or Mastercard logo).
-Available payment methods may vary depending on the payment plan selected. ● An SMS-capable Canadian phone number and an email address ● To meet the minimum cart size required to use Affirm as a payment option at checkout
+You will need: ● To be the legal age of majority in the state, province or territory in which you reside ● To be a resident of the country your scan is being conducted in ● Have a bank account or Visa/Mastercard debit card (Your debit card must have the Visa or Mastercard logo) ● An SMS-capable phone number in the country that your scan is being conducted in and a valid email address ● The approval process and assessed rates are determined by Affirm

 Are there size or weight restrictions for doing a Prenuvo scan?